 - You hear voices or other sounds that are not there.

 - You cry often for no apparent reason.

 - Your depression has affected your work, school, or family life for longer than 2 weeks.

 - You think one of your current medicines may be making you feel depressed.
-DO NOT change or stop taking any medicines without talking to your doctor.
+Do not change or stop taking any medicines without checking with your doctor.

 - You feel guilty about the amount of alcohol you drink, or you drink alcohol first thing in the morning.

 You should also call your doctor if your COPD symptoms get worse, despite following your treatment plan.